max-chris-chen/iwords/.github/copilot.md

 - Always return proper HTTP status codes and JSON responses for API endpoints.
 - Use TypeScript throughout.
 Place shared types in `src/lib/models/`.
 - Never expose sensitive user data.
 Always check course ownership before returning or modifying data.
-- Use Tailwind CSS for styling Svelte components in `src/lib/`.
 - Use async/await for all asynchronous code.
 - Add comments for complex logic and keep code concise.
-- For UI elements (buttons, tables, forms, etc.), use Tailwind CSS utility classes and follow the existing style conventions in the app.
-Buttons should be accessible, visually consistent, and use Tailwind classes for color, padding, and hover/focus states.
-Tables should be responsive and styled with Tailwind for clarity and readability.
-Maintain a clean, modern look for all UI components.

 ## What programming style or best practices should Copilot follow?